 NAWS has adopted guidance on accounting for uncertainty in income taxes issued by the Financial Accounting Standards Board.
 Management believes that NAWS has taken no uncertain tax positions that require adjustment to the financial statements to comply with the provisions of this guidance.
-Information returns for years subsequent to June 30, 2008 (2007 for state returns) are subject to examination by authorities.
+Timely filed information returns for years subsequent to the year ended June 30, 2009 (2008 for state returns) are subject to examination by authorities.